 Photo: View of Stanford main quad archway and columns with perspective

 The university pays directly or reimburses individuals for expenses that are necessary and appropriate to conduct university business.
-Expenditures must be consistent with the university’s purchasing policies and guidelines as well as the guiding principles and IRS regulations with regard to business and travel expense policies.
+Expenditures must be consistent with the university’s purchasing policies and guidelines as well as the guiding principles and IRS regulations with regard to business and travel expenses.

 This article provides helpful guidance on recent updates and common questions that the Business Expense Team receives about expense reimbursement policies and processes.
 For common questions related to travel, visit Stanford Travel Updates and Hot Topics.